ryan-mcclue/musings/workflow.md

 tex = open_tex(img);
 if (tex.valid) {}
 ```
-Use stb approach for library design
+Use stb approach for library design (might be easier to start out sparse and when shipping, merge together)
 Have struct argument for large number of configuration options
 Request allocators, or memory; don't allocate
 In fact, don't call any OS specific calls. request hem